LukePappa/Ourism/final.md

-Being is all that is.
-It transcends everything and is everything.
-To abide as being is all one must do.
+Being transcends, grounds, and is everything.
+To abide as being is perfect fulfillment.

-Existence must be grounded in something outside itself; otherwise, all explanations would become circular and vacuous.